lever/postings-api/README.md

 | `source`            | Adds a source tag to candidate (e.g. 'LinkedIn')
 | `ip`                | IP application was submitted from, used for detecting country for compliance reasons (e.g. `"184.23.195.146"`)
 | `consent`           | Indicate whether candidate is open to being contacted about future opportunities (e.g. `"consent":{"marketing":true}` for `JSON` or `consent[marketing]=true` for `multipart/form-data`)
 | `opportunityLocation` | The posting location associated with the opportunity.
 If no posting is provided, opportunityLocation is not set.
 If not specified and a multi-location posting is provided, opportunityLocation defaults to “unspecified”.
-Defaults to the posting location for single-location postings.
+Defaults to the posting location for single-location postings. <br /> Note: to be released in waved rollouts starting late October, 2023.

 The server will respond with JSON object.